sardana-org/sardana/doc/source/users/spock.rst

 ViewOptions
 -----------

-The ViewOptions are variables internally set in the spock environment that allows the users to customize the output displayed by certain macros.
+The ViewOptions are variables internally set in the spock environment that allow the users to customize the output displayed by certain macros.
 They are set by the macro :class:`~sardana.macroserver.macros.env.setvo`.
 The macro :class:`~sardana.macroserver.macros.env.usetvo` returns the ViewOptions to the default value.

-Here the list of the available ViewOptions:
+Available ViewOptions:

 - *ShowDial*: Select if the *dial* information of the motor should be displayed.
   Default value False (no *dial* but only *user* information).
 - *ShowCtrlAxis*: Select if the name of the controller the motor belongs to should be displayed.
 Default value False (not controller name).
-- *PosFormat*: Set the number of decimal digits displayed in the motor positions/limits.
+- *PosFormat*: Set the number of decimal digits displayed in the motor position/limits.
 Default value -1 (all digits).
 - *OutputBlock*: Set if the line information during scans is appended to the output or updated.
 Default value False (lines are appended to the displayed output during the scan).

 Editing macros